fhiso/legacy-format/data-model.md

 ## Abstract Types   {#Hierarchy}

-A limited type hierarchy is known to exist;
-the types with subtypes are
+A type hierarchy is known to exist; the known types with subtypes are

 - `[Structure]`
     - `[TopLevel]`